uraiai/financial_agent/README.md

 This agent highlights how Urai’s code execution engine enables even lightweight language models like **GPT-4o-mini** to perform advanced financial analysis through code generation and execution.

 For example, given a prompt such as `Can you analyze SAP?`, the agent dynamically generates Python code to retrieve financial data (e.g., from Yahoo Finance), then presents structured outputs like tables and charts.
-This is all achieved without relying on expensive models.

 Urai simplifies complex AI agent workflows by allowing language models to generate and run code in a secure, sandboxed environment.
 This decouples agent logic from model sophistication, enabling powerful outcomes at lower cost and higher speed.

-> 💡 Want early access?
-Sign up at [https://uraiai.com](https://uraiai.com) to get notified when we launch.
+Visit https://thiri.dev to sign up for an account and use the API key.
+Set the environment variable `THIRI_API_KEY` to use the agent or the team of agents.

 ## Running the Agent